 The seven linked worlds are actually separate, huge compartments of a spaceship, named the Alisa III - after the female protagonist of Phantasy Star I, Alis Landale.
-It's had a number of its systems go offline, and you and your descendants work to repair it.
+It's had a number of its systems go offline, and Rhys and his descendants work to repair it.
 But Phantasy Star III's real place in the universe's timeline only becomes apparent by visiting a skippable town in the game's third and final act.

 On the west side of Frigidia, one of the seven worlds, there is a town on an island accessible only by air, called New Mota.
 The people there are "the keepers of our people's history", they say (US release):

 We're the descendants of the people of Palm, a planet that once circled the distant star Algo.
 Palm was destroyed by an evil being that haunts us every 1,000 years, bringing death and ruin.
 This evil incarnate is known as Dark Force!

 The people of Palm were thinkers and creators.
 They knew of the plans made by the evil being.
 When the vile Dark Force stirred 1,000 years ago, preparations were made to escape from Palm.
 Our ancestors built a fleet of 400 spaceships.

 This armada escaped the destruction of Palm and set off into space to find a new homeland.
 Our ancestors thought they had at last escaped from the clutches of the undying master of evil.
 But Dark Force managed to slip aboard a ship.
 It destroyed all but one of our sister ships before Orakio and Laya trapped it on Alisa III.
 Now there are only two ships left of our fleet: our ship, the Alisa III, and the Neo Palm.